As seen through the eyes of The Intern.

 To emphasize a Millennial character’s reliance on technology, De Niro has to teach him that it is NOT acceptable to make up with a woman via texting.
 It finally dons on the younger worker that he has to “talk” to the woman.

 Verbal communication skills are the strength of mature workers, not because they reject texting, email, and social media.
-Because we understand the value of the human voice and body language, how they are more direct and personal.
+Because they understand the value of the human voice and body language, how they are more direct and personal.
 Business still conducted with face-to-face interaction.

 4. Older Workers are Great Mentors